To us, practicing sustainable, community-based farming is just as important as growing good food.

 Today, we’re carefully transitioning the land back to working farmland in a way that continues to protect wild spaces, pollinators, and birds.
-Our farming practices include careful rotational grazing, organic growing methods, and minimal inputs.
-We are awaiting the return of our organic certification paperwork in late summer 2014, and are proud to offer our members and customers plentiful, varied diets straight through the long winters of northwest lower Michigan.
+Our farming practices include careful rotational grazing, certified organic growing methods, and minimal inputs.
+As of September 2014, we are proud to offer our members and customers certified organic vegetables and plentiful, varied diets straight through the long winters of northwest lower Michigan.

 Our food is special not only because it is healthy, local, and environmentally responsible, but also because it is delicious.
 As cooks as well as farmers, we delight in the beauty, quality, and excellence of our food.

 We chose the name Bluestem Farm for the native Midwestern grass by the same name.
 Its roots reach extraordinarily deep.